Anna Walentynowicz

 Connor Linde

-This illustration of Anna Walentynowicz is based off of the traditional Polish art of Wycinanki.
-Each of the eight stems reaching out from her portrait gives bloom to a flower of freedom as their vines and leaves weave together as a sign of camaraderie.
-Known as the "mother of independent Poland," her initial efforts in Polish Solidarity resulted in advances in workers rights and social change for over 10 million people.
+This illustration of Anna Walentynowicz is based on the traditional Polish art of Wycinanki, a form of papercutting.
+Each of the eight stems reaching out from her portrait blooms into a flower of freedom, and their vines and leaves weave together as a sign of camaraderie.

 Poland